 The first and most important action you can take to protect your animal from potentially toxic ingredients in pet shampoos is learn how to read labels so you know what you’re putting on your buddy’s skin.
 This is extremely important because dog’s and cat’s skin is their biggest organ.
 It is sensitive and needs to have a strong immunity defense to protect them from disease, virus, insects and all other elements of the environment.
 What goes on your cat’s or dog’s skin gets absorbed easily, so if you are not a label reader, you may consider becoming one.

-Unfortunately, because of costs and easy access, many manufactures sometimes use questionable ingredients.
+Unfortunately, because of costs and easy access, many manufacturers sometimes use questionable ingredients.
 Pet shampoo labels are confusing and often misleading.
 For example, formaldehyde is a preservative that is linked cancer.
 It’s been banned in Canada and Japan, but not in the US.
 Manufacturers like it because it’s cheap, easy to obtain and makes for a long shelf life.
 Since the FDA made labeling more stringent because of the many health issues it was causing, formaldehyde has been “reinvented” to be in “slow release” form.

 People often complain that their dog has allergies, but one of the most widely used shampoo preservatives is isothiazolineone, which is synthesized through chemical reactions that can irritate a dog’s skin and result in allergic reactions.